-I got very sick December 20 and took an ambulance trip to Meritus Health – the greatest hospital in the world – and spent over a week in intensive care.
+I got very sick on December 20, 2017, and took an ambulance ride to Meritus Health – the greatest hospital in the world – and spent over a week in intensive care.

-I was on an intravenous drip the whole time.
+When I got to the hospital, I was very dehydrated.
+While in the hospital, I was on an intravenous drip of saline and other substances the whole time.
 My arms, feet, legs, and hands are puffy and feel like overinflated balloons.
-I weighed myself this morning and I have an extra 16 pounds in water weight.
+I weighed myself this morning, and I have an extra 16 pounds in water weight.
 I’m still on steroids, so that might be part of the issue too.

 I’ve discovered the nicest thing I can ever tell anyone is that I hope they have someone like Sheri in their life.
 The greatest curse I could lay upon someone’s feet?
 That they will never have someone like Sheri in their life.
 She’s wonderful, my best friend and I love her so much.